-Sempervivum 'Killer', also sold as Chick Charms® Cranberry Cocktail™, is a small succulent that forms lovely, olive-green rosettes, up to 5 inches (12.5 cm) in diameter, that get splashes of dark red to mahogany through the seasons.
+Sempervivum 'Killer' is a small succulent that forms lovely rosettes of olive-green pointed leaves that get splashes of dark red to mahogany through the seasons.
 It produces new offsets on long stolons.
-The leaves are long and pointed.
+Rosettes grow up to 5 inches (12.5 cm) in diameter.

 USDA hardiness zones 4a to 9b: from −30 °F (−34.4 °C) to 30 °F (−1.1 °C).